Leopard Runs Loose In Indian City, Terrorizing Residents Before Capture

 The government advises that residents rely on trained professionals to track and capture the animals.

-Properly disposing of garbage so as not to attract the feral pigs and dogs favored as food by leopards and locking up livestock in leopard-proof sheds might reduce the risk of future attacks, the report says.
+Properly disposing of garbage so as not to attract the feral pigs and dogs favored as food by leopards and locking up livestock in leopardproof sheds might reduce the risk of future attacks, the report says.

 As for the Jalandhar leopard, The Hindustan Times reports that officials at the Chhatbir Zoo planned to observe it for several days before making a decision about its future.